apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 *Property*               | *Description*
 --------------------     | -------------
 name                     | The name of what this connection will do.
-This is used for the id of the connection so it must be unique. source name              | The name of what of the processor that is the source for this connection. source relationship name | The name of the processors relationship to route to this connection destination name         | The name of the component to receive this connection.
+This is used for the id of the connection so it must be unique. id                       | The id of this connection.
+This needs to be left empty or set to a filesystem-friendly value (regex: [A-Za-z0-9_-]+) source name              | The name of what of the processor that is the source for this connection. source relationship name | The name of the processors relationship to route to this connection destination name         | The name of the component to receive this connection.